Qantas CEO: no alternative to Emirates deal if regulators balk

 “We believe we do have a solid case,” Joyce said.
 “And the government agrees we have a solid case and that’s why they put in their submission in the last 24 hours.”

-Qantas has been stripping costs out of its business after a year troubled by a record fuel bill, rising competition and a labour union that has opposed its spending cuts.
+Qantas has been stripping costs out of its business after a year troubled by a record fuel bill, rising competition and a labor union that has opposed its spending cuts.

 Qantas shares rose 2 percent to A$1.28 on Tuesday, down from a 12 month peak of A$1.83 in March.